 Posted in : 6th Jun, 2018

-Are you planning on Trekking in Nepal during June, July or August months?
-Trekking in Nepal, during these periods, has its own pros and cons as this month is considered to have heavy rainfall in Nepal which lead to muddy road and difficult journey.
-Still Trekking in June is equally beautiful and wonderful experience as there are less crowded trekking trails and valleys are in blooms with flowers and lush vegetative.
+Are you planning on Nepal trekking during June, July or August months?
+Nepal trekking, during these periods, has its own pros and cons as this month is considered to have heavy rainfall in Nepal which lead to muddy road and difficult journey.
+Still Trekking in June is an equally beautiful and wonderful experience as there are less crowded trekking trails and valleys are in blooms with flowers and lush vegetative.
 Though Trekking is generally difficult because of irregular weather conditions; the temperature can be fairly hot at around 24 to 35 degree Celsius with maximum chances of rainfall at night.